jadounrahul/kartsnms/doc/Extensions/Applications.md

 8. Run /etc/snmp/postfixdetailed to create the initial cache file so you don't end up with some crazy initial starting value.
-Please note that each time /etc/snmp/postfixdetailed is ran, the cache file is updated, so if this happens in between LibreNMS doing it then the values will be thrown off for that polling period.
+Please note that each time /etc/snmp/postfixdetailed is ran, the cache file is updated, so if this happens in between KartsNMS doing it then the values will be thrown off for that polling period.

 The application should be auto-discovered as described at the top of